r3dhun9/EasyPwnDeploy/README.md

 # Features
 * You can deploy pwn challenges rapidly

-* You may modify the directory's name to whatever you want
+* You may modify the directory's name to whatever you want, but you should modify the Dockerfile as well as ctf config

 ---